decatur/ansatz27/README.md

 Encoding of files

 Design
-We do not functions in private directories.
-Octave Version 4.0 cannot resolve those from a class member function.
+We do not use functions in private directories.
+Octave Version 4.0 cannot resolve those from class member functions.

 # Testing